israelbond/EVE-escapes/README.md

     an example of the layout we were thinking of providing to the users.
 * Kruskal's minimum-spanning-tree algorithm
   * Was used to build a connected tree with the fewest edges of the least weight for every system in EVE.
     * NOTE: this algorithm didn't work as intended; due to, a the algorithm not being robust enough to produce a path from the tree.
-Currently path_generator.py is providing a simple dijstra path from one system to another.
+Currently path_generator.py is providing a simple dijstra path from one system to another using networkx python3 library.

 ## Build and install
 * Once the repository is downloaded you can run the updateDB.py using "python3 updateDB.py"to update the databse.
 Script will continually run and print to screen when data is updated.